yantosca/yantosca.github.io/_pages/cv.md

 # Current Responsibilities
 * Senior member, GEOS-Chem Support Team.
 * Serves on GEOS-Chem Steering Committee as Model Engineer.
-* Co-chairs the GEOS-Chem Software Engineering Working Group
+* Co-chairs the GEOS-Chem Software Engineering Working Group.
 * Serves as Co-Investigator on several proposals.
 * Collaborates on various scientific projects.
 * Provides feedback and shares best practices with colleagues at other institutions